awesomeSarnabh/codepath-prework/README.md

 The following **optional** features are implemented:

-* [ ] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
 * [ ] Buttons use a pitch (frequency) other than the ones in the tutorial
 * [ ] More than 4 functional game buttons
-* [ ] Playback speeds up on each turn
-* [ ] Computer picks a different pattern each time the game is played
-* [ ] Player only loses after 3 mistakes (instead of on the first mistake)
-* [ ] Game button appearance change goes beyond color (e.g. add an image)
-* [ ] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
-* [ ] User has a limited amount of time to enter their guess on each turn

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app!

 ## Video Walkthrough (GIF)